ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 }
 ```

-### Porting Layers -- Configuration and Structure
+### Porting Layers: Configuration and Structure

-Sometimes the configuration drives the structure of the model:
+Sometimes the configuration determines the structure of the model:

 ```python
 class GemmaModel(nn.Module):